oscarotero/css-style-guide/README.md

 ## Components

-CSS components (a.k.a. modules, objects, etc) are defined with classes.
+CSS components (a.k.a. modules) are defined with classes.

 ```css
 /* The 'article' component */